What effect would the dismemberment of Russia have to European security of Gas Supply

 Shall we?

 In December 1991, the world was shaken.
-One of the two superpowers – that have held the world in a nearly half a century lasting scare – suddenly collapsed and was no more.
+One of the two superpowers – that have held the world in a nearly half a century-lasting scare – suddenly collapsed and was no more.

 I remember those days well as I was just 22 years old and just 3 years earlier, in 1988 during my military stint, I was the laughingstock of my friends as I had claimed that the Soviet Union would collapse before 2000.
 That was at a time when there was no visible sign of any dismemberment on the horizon.
 At least not for the majority of us.

 Tons of books were written on the demise of the Soviet empire but to me, there was just one reason that made sense.
 They pushed their structure to the point where it could not be financially sustained anymore.
-Strangely, most economies that are badly run start pretty quickly with scratching their soils out and put anything anyone is willing to pay a buck for up for salvage.
+Strangely, most economies that are badly run start pretty quickly by scratching their soils out and putting anything anyone is willing to pay a buck for up for salvage.

-Basically, healthy economies dig up their subsoil for resources as well but in those countries, revenues from the soil is a tiny sliver that is barely noticeable in the overall economic machine.
+Healthy economies dig up their subsoil for resources as well but in those countries, revenues from the soil is a tiny sliver that is barely noticeable in the overall economic machine.

 When Russia took over from the Soviets, everyone was aware that it was a basket case which is why disintegration continued – especially in the Caucasus.
 But then, a little after the year 2000 resource prices started to rise again which made the fortune of the Russian government.

 With all that oil (and other resources’ money) gushing in, Russia was able to afford to stop even the slightest whiff of reform as it all was drowned in huge dollops of cash.
 Russia was back on the world stage making everyone believe that the original disease – that had brought the Soviets to their knees – had finally gone away.
-However, it had not.
+However, it did not.
 It lingered in the background and was overshone by all the glamor of the resource boom.
 The signs though, were just about everywhere.

 If one just ventured outside Moscow or St. Petersburg, one quickly saw how things were.
 Inside the mega-cities, it almost looked like the better parts of Europe.
 Outside the cities, it is and always was more like Sub-Saharan Africa.
 Russia carried the mortal disease that had killed the Soviet empire in its fabric for all those times so now that the resources boom is history, the old wounds likely will open up again with a vengeance.